harsh1947-jain/Health-Profiler/Readme.md

     -   **Key**: `form` (or the key your multer instance is configured for)
     -   **Type**: `File`
     -   **Value**: Select an image containing Age/Smoker/Exercise/Diet info.

+Prompts Used and Refinements Made

+This project uses Google Gemini to generate safe lifestyle recommendations.
+The AI prompt is carefully crafted for safety and predictable JSON output:

+You are a helpful and safe health lifestyle assistant.

+Risk Level: ${risk.risk_level} (score ${risk.score}/100)
+Factors: ${factors.join(", ")}
+Age: ${answers.age || "unknown"}
+Diet: ${answers.diet || "unknown"}
+Exercise: ${answers.exercise || "unknown"}

+Write 3–5 very short, actionable, safe lifestyle recommendations to lower risk.
+Each recommendation should be a short phrase of at most 5 words.
+Return only a JSON array of short strings — no explanations, no notes, no disclaimers.

+Example:
+["Quit smoking","Reduce sugar","Walk 30 mins daily"]

+Refinements:

+✅ Strict output format — instructs Gemini to return only JSON.

+✅ Cleanup rules — removes parentheses, long text, and punctuation.

+✅ Fallback logic — uses local buildRecommendations() if AI fails.

+✅ Confidence check — prevents AI call if >50% data missing.

 ### Sample Output